Incorporating Te Tiriti o Waitangi principles into the Assisted Dying Service – Mate Whakaahuru.

 Formal partnerships and representation in governance provide ongoing guidance and direction.
 The partnerships and governance include:

 - Te Apārangi: Māori Partnership Alliance

-- the statutory body, the Support and Consultation for End of Life in New Zealand (SCENZ) group, which includes two Māori members, and a Māori co-chair
+- The Support and Consultation for End of Life in New Zealand (SCENZ) Group, which includes two Māori members, and a Māori co-chair

-- The End of Life Review Committee, includes Māori membership
+- The End of Life Review Committee, which includes a Māori member

-- as part of the implementation of the service, a Governance Group, had representation from the Deputy Director-General, Māori Health Directorate, the Ministry of Health senior Māori Leader, and external membership including the Chair of Te Apārangi.
+The Governance Group for the implementation of the End of Life Choice Act 2019 included representation from the Deputy Director-General, Māori Health Directorate, the Ministry of Health senior Māori Leader, and external membership including the Chair of Te Apārangi.

-Engagement will continue to be undertaken with Māori health and disability organisations and Kaupapa Māori health and disability service providers as part of implementation of the Assisted Dying Service.
-This includes regular meetings with Māori led primary health organisations and Māori health providers with general practitioner practices.
+Engagement was undertaken with Māori health and disability organisations and Kaupapa Māori health and disability service providers as part of implementation of the Assisted Dying Service.
+This included regular meetings with Māori led primary health organisations and Māori health providers with general practitioner practices.